 Kalwaria Piekarska, Pilgrimage site in Piekary Śląskie, Poland

-A parish priest named Bernard Purkop began building this site in the 1860s with strong community support.
-Cardinal Georg Kopp officially consecrated the sanctuary in 1896, establishing it as a major pilgrimage destination.
+A parish priest named Bernard Purkop began building the complex in the 1860s with the support of the local community through donations and volunteer work.
+Cardinal Georg Kopp officially consecrated the sanctuary in 1896.

 The site serves as a gathering place for major annual pilgrimages where visitors walk the path representing Christ's suffering.
 People experience a living tradition here that connects generations of worshippers together.